Stew-McD/WasteFootprint/README.md

 Takes the custom database produced by dbWriteExcel() and imports it into Brightway2.
 Defaults: project = 'WasteFootprint', db = 'db_waste'

 5. **ExchangeEditor() in ExchangeEditor.py** :
 For every activity found by WasteSearch(), this function will add the relevant exchange from the db_waste.
-This function takes the longest time to run (~10 min for me).
+This function takes the longest time to run (~10 min for each database).

 6. **AddMethods() in AddMethods.py ** :
 Takes each entry in the custom biosphere database 'waste_db' and creates a new method from it.
 Eg., ('Waste Footprint', 'Total Waste Footprint', waste_hazardous_cubicmeter)